 Psoriasis typically begins to appear between ages 15 and 35, but it can start at any age.
-Many people may carry the gene for psoriasis, but it doesn’t always express itself.
+Many people may carry the genetic predisposition to develop psoriasis, but it doesn’t always express itself.
 Instead, different triggers can bring about the symptoms quite unexpectedly.
 The triggers can include:

 If you have a rash that just won’t go away, don’t simply ignore it.
 Psoriasis can manifest itself in different ways and in varying severities.
 It can also affect different parts of your body.